guifel/nocust-client-doc/README.md

-NOCUST hubs currently require recipients of transfers to be online and to sign a message to receive an off-chain transfer.
-The library once setup and after calling the `register` function, will automatically accept transfers.
-Alice needs to setup a lqdManager with her private key as follow:
+NOCUST hubs currently require recipients of transfers to be online, and to sign a message in order to receive an off-chain transfer.
+Once the library has been setup and after calling the `register` function, transfers will automatically be accepted.
+Alice needs to setup a lqdManager with her private key as follows: